Visit Washington Banana Museum's profile on Pinterest.

 Rare Banana Band Sweet Music wood harmonica, c1925.
 A harmonica like this one was supposedly used in a Marx Brothers film.
 More later when I find out which film it was.
 Made by F. A. Rauner in Klingenthal, Germany.

 An early billhead from the Frank Brothers.
 Carl Augustus Frank is widely thought to be the first banana importer.
-He set up his business with his brother Otto in New York in 1867, but had been importing bananas from Colombia and Panama since the 1850s.
+He set up his business with his brother Otto in New York in 1867.
 The transaction presented here was twelve years after they started their import company.
 Dozens of other banana importers, along with the Frank Brothers, would be bought out when The United Fruit Company (now Chiquita Brands) was formed in 1899.

 Paperweight from the Bluefields Steamship Company, based in New Orleans.
 This was another banana importer bought out by United Fruit in 1899.